Ecology of truffières: Geographic, geologic, and topographic characteristics

 It is hard to determine the average production of artificial plantations, as orchard management practices are highly variable.
 There are circumstances where a single tree has been able to produce 25 lbs. of truffles, while a plantation of oaks mycorrhized with black truffle is capable of producing over 200 lb./acre/yr.
 This results in an annual potential income of nearly $140,000 per acre (based on the average U.S. Black Truffle price deviation of $700-1200/lb.).
 However, we can’t stress enough that this is only possible with stellar orchard management; otherwise, it is unlikely your orchard will produce even 25 lb./acre/yr.
 If interested in achieving these yields, contact us about our research on productivity additives and integrated strategies proven to increase and simplify production and management.

-Some plantations have never produced for a variety of reasons; truffle farming as a business is not without risks.
-In Spain, a minimum production of 15-20 lb./acre/yr. is required to recoup the initial investment made in a plantation.
+Some plantations have never produced for a variety of reasons.
+Truffle farming as a business is not without risks.
+In Europe, a minimum production of 15-20 lb./acre/yr. is required to recoup the initial investment made in a plantation.
 In the United States production must offset the initial costs of liming and ripping to achieve ideal pH and soil texture.
-However, do not be dissuaded by this; soils in the United States are generally richer and able to produce higher yields than the comparatively lower-quality soils found in Spain.
+However, do not be dissuaded by this.
+Soils in the United States are generally richer and able to produce higher yields than the comparatively lower-quality soils found in Spain and France.

 Unfortunately, growers have discovered that production begins to decrease after 50 years in many oak plantations.
 However, there have been several truffle fields over 100 years old with brûlés over 20 ft. in diameter and still in full production!
-Furthermore, new technologies such as the Spanish Well™ and BioStimulant ensure production well past 50 years.
+New technologies such as re-inoculation and bio-stimulant bacteria can ensure production well past 50 years.